jackzhy96/dvrk_camera_registration/README.md

 ```
 The command line above assumes you're using a 12x10 calibration grid and the size of each square is 4.5mm.
 Once the calibration is performed, don't forget to save and commit using the GUI.
 You should now have two new files in the catkin package you created for the stereo rig under `calibrations`: `left.yaml` and `right.yaml`.

+You can find some calibration checkerboards ready to print in the `assets` directory.
+Make sure the scale is correct after printing.
+The simplest solution is to measure 10 consecutive squares and verify that it's 10 times the claimed square size in mm.
+Also to note, the checkerboard size (e.g. 12x10) is based on the number of corners between the squares.
+For example, the 12x10 actually has 13x11 squares.

 ## Restart the video using the calibration

 At that point, you need to stop the launch file used for the video acquisition and restart it with the `stereo_proc` parameter set to `True`.
 This will add a ROS node to compute the rectified images and publish the camera parameters needed for the camera registration.